 That doesn’t mean the effects aren’t any less devastating!

-So, to make sure you can protect yourself, let’s look at the various different tactics that hackers deploy to try and steal your business’ data.
+So, to make sure you can protect yourself, let’s look at the various different tactics hackers use to try and steal your business’ data.

 1. Relying on Human Error